- Cape Peninsula

 Day 13 Cape Town

-There’s a full day tour of the Cape Peninsular today – an arm of land which extends into the Atlantic.
+There’s a full day tour of the Cape Peninsula today – an arm of land which extends into the Atlantic.
 During your visit enjoy a brief funicular ride to a decommissioned lighthouse that first blinked its warning light across the southern ocean in the 1850’s.
 You will also explore the Cape of Good Hope, a rocky headland on South Africa’s Atlantic coast and a place of special interest and significance to sailors.

 Later, visit Simonstown where you can enjoy lunch.
 During the day you can also look forward to an island boat cruise taking in Seal Island and during which you can watch for possible sightings of Bryde whales, humpbacks, dolphins and orcas, as well as the island’s population of Cape Fur seals.
 There will also be a chance to visit Boulders beach, famed for its penguins, but please note an entrance fee will apply if you wish to visit the beach.